 What documentation do I need to provide to visa officials?

-What insurance products do AXA offer for those traveling to the Schengen Area?
+What insurance products does AXA offer those traveling to the Schengen Area?

-You should be aware of our refunds policy in case you are refused a Schengen Visa, despite having the correct travel insurance.
-AXA will refund your fees subject to terms and conditions, such as providing documentation explaining the reasons why your visa was refused by officials at the relevant embassy, consulate or visa application center.
+Yes.
+On the off-chance that you are refused a Schengen Visa (despite having the right travel insurance), AXA will refund your fees in most circumstances.
+But the refund is subject to certain terms and conditions.
+We’ll ask that you provide official documentation explaining the reasons why your visa was refused by the relevant embassy, consulate, or visa application center.